Public API#

 └── bar.txt

-Recovering a Dataset#
+Recovering a Project#

 from pathlib import Path

-from osekit.public_api.dataset import Dataset
+from osekit.public.project import Project

-json_file = Path(r"../dataset.json")
+json_file = Path(r"../project.json")

-dataset = Dataset.from_json(json_file) # That's it!
+project = Project.from_json(json_file) # That's it!

-Resetting a Dataset#
+Resetting a Project#

 Warning